What makes NAB case against Fawad flawed and fishy

 Ultimately, even the contract awarded to the “favourite” company was also cancelled, which means there was zero loss to the government exchequer.
 There is no allegation against Fawad of illegal gains by the NAB, which makes the entire case flawed and fishy.

-“This is worst conceivable victimisation and witch hunt,” a senior government servant, who closely knows Fawad, told The News, adding, “I appeal to the higher judiciary to protect the freedom and rights of citizens and uphold rule of law and rein in the publicity hungry NAB.”
+“This is worst conceivable victimisation and witch hunt,” a senior government servant, who closely know Fawad, told The News, adding, “I appeal to higher judiciary to protect the freedom and rights of citizens and uphold rule of law and rein in the publicity hungry NAB.”

-These sources said that Fawad is of the view that the detailed order of chief minister for inquiry by the Anti-Corruption Establishment was recorded by him on March 20, 2013.
-However, this order addressed to the Punjab Land Development Company (PLDC) did not mention cancellation or anything about the new contract.
+These sources said that Fawad is of the view that the detailed order of chief minister for inquiry by Anti-Corruption Establishment was recorded by him on March 20, 2013.
+However, this order addressed to Punjab Land Development Company (PLDC) did not mention cancellation or anything about new contract.

-Since March 30, 2013 till now, he never served in the Punjab government which raises the fundamental question how could he influence the cancellation of the contract and to whose benefit when he was not even holding any office in Punjab.
+Since March 30, 2013 till now he never served in the Punjab government which raises the fundamental question how could he influence cancellation of the contract and to whose benefit when he was not even holding any office in Punjab.

 The sources said that it came to light that former PLDC CEO, who is now an approver against Fawad, had himself cancelled the contract way after March 30, 2013 and later himself had revived it too.
 The sources said that Fawad even told the accountability court that people on whose statement he was arrested are the culprits for the wrongdoing against which he had ordered an inquiry.